-If a lack of sketching tips is holding you back from beginning your sketching journey, then we've got you covered.
-I'm sharing my best sketching advice to help you start with confidence.
+If you're looking for sketching tips to help get you started on your sketching journey, then i've got you covered.
+I'm sharing my best sketching advice about sketching for beginners.

 So if you would like technical advice or tips for getting inspired, this article is for you.

 When you buy a drawing pencil kit, all the pencils are in different darkness and lightness.
 There's a big difference between 2B and H.

 Picking the right pencil for your sketches is key.
 When it comes to the different types of pencils to sketch with, the hardness of the graphite is shown on the side of the pencil.
 ‘B' pencils are softer, ‘H' is harder, and ‘HB' sits in the middle.